Jane Edmanson

-Jane Marion Edmanson (born c.
-1950) is an Australian horticulturalist, author, and television and radio personality.
-As of 2018 Edmanson is best known across Australia as the Victorian state presenter for the ABC TV program Gardening Australia.
-As of October 2018 Edmanson is the only presenter who has been with Gardening Australia since its beginning in 1990.
+Jane Marion Edmanson (born 21 October 1950) is an Australian horticulturist, author, and television and radio personality.
+Edmanson is best known across Australia as the longest serving presenter for the ABC TV program Gardening Australia, being on the show from its beginning in 1990, until her retirement in 2025.

 Early life

 Edmanson was raised on a citrus farm in Buronga, New South Wales, near Mildura.
 This was where Edmanson started building her knowledge of horticulture and environmental care; including salt management and under-tree irrigation, observing her parents in the 1970s.
-Her family later moved to Melbourne, which led to Jane attending Lauriston Girls School.
+Her family later moved to the Melbourne suburb of Caulfield, which led to Jane attending Lauriston Girls School.
 Teaching studies at Monash University were followed by certificates in horticulture and landscape technology at Burnley College of the University of Melbourne.

 Career

 After a teaching posting at Dimboola, Edmanson started at the Victorian Schools Nursery as a Nursery Hand in 1976, then moved up over 15 years to Deputy Director.

 Edmanson's early career included working through a range of jobs in the retail plant nursery industry, and she became a partner with friends in the suburban Bell Street Garden Centre retail nursery in Preston, Victoria.

 Edmanson has written and co-authored books on gardening and horticulture; and has written regularly for Gardening Australia Magazine.
 She leads gardening tours in Australia and internationally.
 Edmanson is Patron of the Royal Horticultural Society of Victoria, among other public interest roles.